SignPath/website/docs/documentation/trusted-build-systems/azure-devops.md

 ### Action output variables

 The action supports the following output parameters:
 - `SigningRequestId`: The id of the newly created signing request.
-Available to subsequent tasks as an environment variable `<TASKNAME>_SIGNINGREQUESTID`
+Available to subsequent tasks as an environment variable `<TASKNAME>_SIGNINGREQUESTID`.
 - `SigningRequestWebUrl`: The url of the signing request in SignPath.
-Available to subsequent tasks as an environment variable `<TASKNAME>_SIGNINGREQUESTWEBURL``.
+Available to subsequent tasks as an environment variable `<TASKNAME>_SIGNINGREQUESTWEBURL`.
 - `SignPathApiUrl`: The base API url of the SignPath API.
 Available to subsequent tasks as an environment variable `<TASKNAME>_SIGNPATHAPIURL`.
 - `SignedArtifactDownloadUrl`: The url of the signed artifact in SignPath.
 Available to subsequent tasks as an environment variable `<TASKNAME>_SIGNEDARTIFACTDOWNLOADURL`.